sirixdb/sirix/README.md

 * supports XQuery (through Brackit(.org))
 * supports the XQuery Update Facility (through Brackit(.org))
 * supports temporal axis as for instance all-time::, past::, past-or-self::, future::, future-or-self::, first::, last::, next::, previous:: as well as extended functions, as for instance doc(xs:string, xs:int) to specify a revision to restore with the secon argument.
-* a GUI which isn't stable enough incorporates several views which are visualizing either a single revision or the differences between two or more revisions of a resource (an XML-document in Sirix)
+* a GUI incorporates several views which are visualizing either a single revision or the differences between two or more revisions of a resource (an XML-document imported into the native format in Sirix)
-* naturally implements a form of MVCC and thus readers are never blocked
+* (naturally) implements a form of MVCC and thus readers are never blocked
 * single write-transaction in parallel to N read-transactions on the same resource